Rent a Boat and Visit Mangrove Cays in La Parguera

 Torres Boat Service

-Bring ID, towels, cooler, water, snacks, hat, and sunscreen.
+Bring your ID, towels, cooler, water, snacks, hat, and sunscreen.
 Bring snorkel gear if you have it.